Target-based vs. Phenotype-based Drug Discovery (PDD)

 - Measure compound effects: Use a functional phenotype to generate data about compound efficacy.

-- Draw conclusion: Sophisticated data analysis reveals whether candidate compounds are effective.
+- Data modeling: Sophisticated data analysis reveals whether candidate compounds are effective.

 Mechanism of Action Studies